home-assistant/home-assistant.io/source/_components/notify.cisco_webex_teams.markdown

 The `cisco_webex_teams` notification platform allows you to deliver rich notifications from Home Assistant to [Cisco Webex Teams](https://www.webex.com/team-collaboration.html).

 To use this notification platform you will simply need an app (bot) token.
 To obtain a token visit [Cisco Webex for Developers](https://developer.webex.com/).
-Detailed instructions can be found in the section titled **Creating a Webex Teams Bot** on the [Webex Teams bot documentation](https://developer.webex.com/docs/bots).
+* Detailed instructions can be found in the section titled **Creating a Webex Teams Bot** on the [Webex Teams bot documentation](https://developer.webex.com/docs/bots).

 You also need to specify the `Cisco Webex Teams` `roomid`.
+The `roomid` can also be found by:

+1. Logging in at [Cisco Webex for Developers](https://developer.webex.com/) then
+ * navigate the menu `Documentation`>`API Reference`>`Messages` and list messages, or
+2. logging in using the web client at [teams.webex.com](https://teams.webex.com/),
+ * selecting the room,
+ * then copying the room ID from the URL.

-The `roomid` can also be found at [Cisco Webex for Developers](https://developer.webex.com/).
-Just look in the Documentation under Rooms. **Note:** you must add the bot as a participant to the room specified here, in order for the bot to have permission to post in that room.
+<strong>**Note:** you must add the bot as a participant to the room specified here, in order for the bot to have permission to post in that room.</strong>

 To enable this platform in your installation, add the following to your `configuration.yaml` file: